-How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story
+How to Become a Luxury Handbag Reseller and earn from $5,000/mo

 I've been a luxury handbag reseller since 2014.
-I buy and sell bags every day.
-Thousands of sold (and purchased) bags allowed me to be
+I buy and sell designer bags from Louis Vuitton, Chanel, Dior and Gucci every day.
+Thousands of sold (and purchased) bags allowed me to become an expert when it comes to both designer bags authentication and their earning potential.

-Recently I've been asked a lot about how people become luxury resellers.
-That interest made me share some tips and tricks for anyone who's thinking about diving into the reselling business.
+Recently I've been asked a lot about how to become a luxury bag reseller.
+Seeing this rising interest, I drafted a few tips and tricks for anyone who's thinking about diving into the reselling business.

 Are you fascinated by luxury bags and your heart jumps out at a thought that you could earn a living by doing what you love?
-Read this first.
+This is must-read.

 How Luxury Resale Works